We shape the future of cybersecurity

 Office Manager

-The association board consists of three elected members: President August Benz, Vice President Alexandra Arni and Treasurer Marc Etienne Cortesi.
+The Association Board consists of four elected members: President August Benz, Vice President Alexandra Arni, Treasurer Marc Etienne Cortesi and Gabor Jaimes.
 The Board’s tasks include the organizational and financial management of the association and the admission and exclusion of members as well as the election of the executive director (establishment of the executive office).

 The expert group advises the other bodies and is divided into so-called chapters.
 It comprises around 70 representatives from both member organizations and affiliates.